-In 2018, Friday November 23 is due to be one of the biggest days in the UK’s annual shopping calendar.
+Usually on the last Friday in November, Black Friday has in recent years emerged as one of the biggest days in the UK’s annual shopping calendar.

-It's become known as Black Friday, and major retailers from Currys PC World to Argos are marking the occasion by promising some big discounts.
+Black Friday sees major retailers mark the occasion by promising some big discounts.

 Where does Black Friday come from?

-We might not observe Thanksgiving in Britain, but Black Friday has become a big event over the past two or three years, largely due to the efforts of UK retailers to generate extra revenue.
+We might not observe Thanksgiving in Britain, but Black Friday has become a big event over the few years, largely due to the efforts of UK retailers to generate extra revenue.

 It's now followed by Cyber Monday, which falls three days later and focuses more on online deals.

-The first few Black Fridays witnessed extraordinary scenes, as shoppers descended on stores in their thousands to get their hands on bargain electronic goods and appliances.
+The first few Black Fridays in the UK witnessed extraordinary scenes, as shoppers descended on stores in their thousands to get their hands on bargain electronic goods and appliances.

 While some outlets say they no longer plan to open at midnight as they have in the past, trading hours will still be extended and there will again be some big savings available.